rotki/rotki/docs/api.rst

    :resjson object result: A mapping of identifiers to their name, symbol & chain(if available).
    :resjson string name: Name of the asset.
    :resjson string symbol: Symbol of the asset.
-   :resjson string chain: This value might not be included in all the results.
+   :resjson string evm_chain: This value might not be included in all the results.
 Full name of the EVM chain where the asset is located if the asset is an EVM token.
    :statuscode 200: Assets successfully queried.
    :statuscode 400: One of the identifiers is not valid.
 Provided JSON is in some way malformed.
    :statuscode 500: Internal rotki error.